-After all, what American kid hasn’t marveled at the magnificent floats featured in the retailer’s famous Thanksgiving Day parade?
+What American kid hasn’t marveled at the magnificent floats and balloons featured in the retailer’s famous Thanksgiving Day parade?

 Still, if you’ve never shopped at Macy’s, you are cheating yourself.
 The retailer is among the most popular in the U.S., thanks to its wide array of clothing, accessories, home goods and more.

-Now, you can save even more at Macy’s just by following these eight tips.
+Now, you can save even more at Macy’s just by following these tips.

 1. Sign up for a Macy’s credit card

 Sign up for a Macy’s credit card, and you will be enrolled in the Star Rewards program.

 For example, you’ll get these benefits based on your annual spending:

 - Spend up to $499: Earn points toward Star Money; save 25 percent on any day you choose with Star Passes; get a birthday surprise

 - Spend $500 to $1,199: Free shipping plus the benefits above